Suzuribako (writing box) in lacquer and gold powder decorated with kamon (emblems)

 The art of wrapping

-The precious objects are wrapped in a beautiful cloth beautifully tied according to the little-known art of Korean pojagi.
+The exceptional items are wrapped in a beautiful fabric beautifully knotted using the little-known art of Korean pojagi and decorated with a delightful maedup (Korean ornamental knot).
 Details and conditions >